benoitballester/Pol2Atlas/README.md

 ## Data

-The data used in this project is publicly available [@BRUWG5_2023] and can be found at the following link:
+The data used in this project is publicly available at the "Entrepôt-Catalogue Recherche Data Gouv https://entrepot.recherche.data.gouv.fr" [@BRUWG5_2023] and can be found at the following DOI:

 [https://doi.org/10.57745/BRUWG5](https://doi.org/10.57745/BRUWG5)